MMarsland/save-or-shave/README.md

 - go to "localhost:3000" to view the hosted package
 - Will eventually be using Heroku to host the webpage (Or google hosting is possible too (I think))

-## TODO
+## TO

+- Google Cloud hosting

-- Username / URL passing to work for any Movember user
+- Display laoding erorrs / other errors to user
-- Add Username label

-- Update Loading Page (Moustashe logo filling instead of cup)

-- Add phone version with vertical thermo?

-- Decision on donation text Keywording (SHAVE, vs SAVE)
+- Improve Instructions Page

+- Better responsive display

 ### Resources Used